HYZ-87/NoteQuickFormatter/README.md

 3. Click "OK" to confirm the names.
 4. The formatted pages are created, and OneNote will guide you to the first page of the new section.

-## Language
+## Note
-Please note that the interface is currently in Chinese.
+- Please note that the interface is in Chinese by default.
+An English version has been added to the form, but it hasn't been tested yet.
+- The current font style for title is `Bradley Hand ITC`, and for content it's `Calibri`.
+This is based on my personal habit.
+It's adjustable in the code, and related features may be added later.